 Emily teaches lower- and upper-division writing courses and serves as the Lead Consultant in the Writers' Workshop, UMD's campus writing center.
 She works with writers from across campus and helps lead various professional development workshops for students and faculty.
-She is Managing Editor of a/b: Auto/Biography Studies and is currently the Visiting Scholar for the L.M.
-Montgomery Institute at the University of Prince Edward Island.
-Her teaching and research build on all areas of English studies including composition and rhetoric, linguistics, literature, and pedagogy.
+Her teaching focuses on helping students develop rhetorical awareness and writing strategies in both academic and professional contexts.
+Emily's research explores women's life writing and reading practices, particularly those of Canadian author, L.M.
+Montgomery.
+She has served as Visiting Scholar for the L.M.
+Montgomery Institute at the University of Prince Edward Island and Managing Editor of a/b: Auto/Biography Studies, and she is currently on the editorial board of the Journal of L.M.
+Montgomery Studies.

 BA in English, College of Saint Scholastica ('06)

 MA in English, University of Minnesota Duluth ('08)

 PhD in English Studies, Illinois State University ('13)

 Research writing, argumentation and rhetorical situation; writing about literature; women's life writing; writing across the curriculum